kvzhao/metric-learning-evaluator/README.md

 - Define the standard format of evaluation results.

 ## Configuration

+Usage:
+     The configuration is used to change hyper-parameters but not change metric items.

 There are 5 required items should be defined in the configuration.
 - database